 At the time Bangalow was described as a ‘budding township’, servicing a developing dairying industry, see location map below.
+The Armidale Courthouse on the Northern Tablelands was some distance inland.
 As with any growing community, it needed a police presence with adequate facilities.
 A number of the original Federation era shop facades lining the main street have been preserved rendering the townscape with special charm.

 Before the Bangalow police station and lock-up was built Bangalow police were required to transport people in custody to the Byron Bay Police Station.
 The Northern Star, November 1904.

 The Bangalow Progress Association reported early in 1909 that the NSW Attorney-General and Minister for Justice approved the erection of a Courthouse at Bangalow, at a cost of £350: the Northern Star, 5 March 1909.